zots0127/Jokewallet/readme.md

 ## Install Dependencies
-I don't want to teach how to install python...
+I don't want to teach how to install python3.7...

 But after install python3.7